mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 Your ear for the songs of the natural world allows you to channel your magic through that musical structure.
 While you are Attuned to an _instrument of the wild_, you can expend the instrument's charges to cast ranger spells you know as if they are rhythmancy spells.
 When you cast _animal friendship_, _beast bond_, _locate animals or plants_, _speak with animals_, or _speak with plants_ in this manner, the charge cost is reduced by 1.

-In addition, when you cast a rhythmancy spell with a casting time of 1 action, you can make a melee or ranged weapon attack as a bonus action.
+In addition, when you cast a rhythmancy spell with a casting time of 1 Action, you can make a melee or ranged weapon attack as a Bonus Action.

 #### World Strider